 2 Crime reports in the residential facilities are also included in the MCCN Main Campus categories.

 3 The 2016 Clery Handbook clarified the meaning of non-campus.
-As a result, the Mount Carmel College of Nursing has added non-campus crime statistics for 2016, 2015, but not 2014.
+As a result, the Mount Carmel College of Nursing has added non-campus crime statistics for 2017, 2016, 2015.

 Arrests for the MCCN Main Campus